 Free Speech for People works to renew our democracy and our United States Constitution for we the people, not big money and corporate interests.
+Founded on the day of the Supreme Court’s Citizens United ruling, Free Speech For People envisions a democratic process in which all people have an equal voice and an equal vote.
 It catalyzes and helps lead the movement to amend the U.S. Constitution to overturn the Supreme Court’s rulings in Citizens United v.
 FEC and Buckley v.
 Valeo, and the doctrines underlying those rulings.
 It engages in legal advocacy to advance a new jurisprudence on money in politics and to confront the misuse of the U.S. Constitution to claim corporate exemptions from our laws.
 It develops and advocates for model laws and other tools to challenge big money in politics and to make corporations responsible and accountable to the public.

-Collaborative Communications Initiative - $75,000 (first payment of a two-year grant)
+Collaborative Communications Initiative - $75,000 (second payment of a two-year grant)